Login

 Origins of the colloquial name

 The phrase "Ladies' Day" is colloquial.
-Ascot does not use it on the official racecard or on signage; even Wikipedia notes it is "known colloquially (but not officially) as Ladies' Day."
-It has been in popular use since the 19th century and most journalists who cover the meeting use it as a matter of course.
+Ascot does not use it on the official racecard or on signage, and never has.
+It has been in popular use since the 19th century, and most journalists who cover the meeting use it as a matter of course.

 The link to Thursday rather than any other day of the meeting comes from the Gold Cup.
 The Gold Cup has been the day's feature race since 1807 and drew some of the week's largest crowds from early on.
 By the late Victorian period, the press were already calling Thursday Ladies' Day.